GameStore-Project-Roman-Chappell/M4-Project-Roman-Chappell/README.md

 There are example properties which must be replaced in order to run the application contained in the file below.
 It must be renamed to application.properties:
  - example.properties

+Tests are set up with example.properties in a similar way but will use the 'game_store_test' database instead, to keep concerns separate.

 In order to match with the specification schema, we do not create or update the database through the application.
 We use a set of sql scripts to create the schema and insert given data into it before using the application.
 They are contained in the resources/static directory.

 - This script contains the schema and all data tables from the specifications: